Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 5. Pest Infestation

-Pests are another common reason of curling Monstera leaves.
+Pests are another common cause of Monstera leaf curl.

-Pests feed on the plant’s sap, causing the Monstera leaves to turn yellow or brown and eventually start to curl.
+These bugs feed on the plant’s sap, causing Monstera leaves to turn yellow or brown and eventually start to curl.

 How To Fix It